vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 ![image](/assets/2025-09-16/070.png)

-The *Submit* button iterates over the `ITEMS` table and builds a string representing the table content in the format required by the XQL.
-This string is stored in the `CountTablePayload` variable, and when the data source is triggered the placeholder is replaced with the generated string so the proper SAP call is sent.
+The *Submit* button iterates over the variable list and turns it into an XQL-friendly string.
+This string is stored in the `CountTablePayload` variable, and when the data source is triggered, the placeholder is replaced with the generated string, so that the proper SAP call is sent.

 ![image](/assets/2025-09-16/080.png)